Matchgate circuits deeply thermalize

 for some constant $\kappa \leq 27\max(c,b-a)$. \end{theorem}

+Our proof, given in~\cite{SM}, uses finite-degree polynomial approximations of Lipschitz functions~\cite{Jackson1912}, combined with aforementioned concepts from concentration of measure~\cite{Anderson2009}.
 Theorem~\ref{thm:Wasserstein} implies that, for large~$L_B$, a full histogram of $\theta$ in the PE will be very close to the corresponding histogram in the GHE (provided the bins are not too narrow) \cite{NilesWeed2022}.
 Physically relevant functions $\theta$ that satisfy the criteria above include $n$-point correlation functions $\braket{\gamma_{j_1} \cdots \gamma_{j_n}}$, subsystem R\'enyi entropies, and von Neumann entanglement entropies, the latter of which is not directly related to any integer moment $\mathcal{E}^{(k)}_{\rm PE}$.